with Jenny Reid and Fred Langridge

 Saturday 29th February 2020, 10am – 4pm

-This event is suitable for anyone working in a supportive role with young people, including counsellors, therapists, teachers, social workers, support workers and community group leaders.
+This event is suitable for anyone working in a supportive role with young people, including teachers and employers, social workers, support workers, counsellors, therapists and community group leaders.

 The training will combine theory and practice, including experiential work as well as discussion.
 During the day, we will: